lancew/MyJudo/README.md

 # MyJudo   [![Build Status](https://travis-ci.org/lancew/MyJudo.svg?branch=master)](https://travis-ci.org/lancew/MyJudo) [![Kritika Analysis Status](https://kritika.io/users/lancew/repos/1285814063416590/heads/master/status.svg)](https://kritika.io/users/lancew/repos/1285814063416590/heads/master/)

 This is an experimental website using Rakudo (Rakudobrew) Perl6 and Bailador.

-First install `sqlite3` and make sure by running `sqlite3 --version` that the one you have is posterior to `3.8.3`.
+First install `sqlite3` and make sure by running `sqlite3 --version` that the one you have is greater than to `3.8.3`.

 Then install needed modules with:

 ```
 zef install --deps-only .
 ```

+The app uses the db/myjudo.db and you may need to manually apply the latest schema.

+Schema's are being stored in the db directory and you can cut and paste the various CREATE TABLE... commands after running sqlite3 db/myjudo.db

 And then start the site locally with: